DeBaschdi/docker.solaranzeige/README.md

 ### Prerequisites
 You will need to have `docker` installed on your system and the user you want to run it needs to be in the `docker` group.

-> **Note:** The image is a multi-arch build providing variants for amd64, arm32v7 and arm64v8 - the correct variant for your architecture needs to be tagged e.g :amd64, :arm32v7, :arm64v8
+> **Note:** The image is a multi-arch build providing variants for amd64, arm32v7 and arm64v8 and also, an legacy amd64 Build for old Synology Kernels. - the correct variant for your architecture needs to be tagged e.g :amd64, :arm32v7, :arm64v8, :legacy

 ## Technical info for docker GUIs (e.g. Synology, UnRaid, OpenMediaVault)
 To learn how to manually start the container or about available parameters (you might need for your GUI used) see the following example: